Ipsita Smolinski

 FOUNDER/MANAGING DIRECTOR

-Prior to launching Capitol Street in 2009, Smolinski was the Senior Equity Research Analyst for Healthcare Policy at J.P.Morgan.
+Prior to launching Capitol Street, Smolinski was the Senior Equity Research Analyst for Healthcare Policy at J.P.Morgan.
 Before joining J.P.Morgan, Smolinski advised clients on health policy and trends at Citigroup and Bear Stearns.
 Earlier in her career, she spent several years as a healthcare management consultant at the Lewin Group, a Washington-based firm specializing in managed care and healthcare payment policy, and worked at both Pfizer and the Centers for Disease Control (CDC).
+Smolinski volunteered at a women’s health organization in Mexico City where she established databases for patient demographics and outcomes analysis.